DigitalZebra/react-native-caemitterlayer/README.md

 Future plans for features/enhancements/fixes (in no particular order/priority):

-- **Better image support**
+- **Better image support** ✅ - **Shipped in `v0.3.0`**

-  This library currently requires inlining of the images used for emitter cells (via `EmitterCellType.imageData`).
+  ~~This library currently requires inlining of the images used for emitter cells (via `EmitterCellType.imageData`).
 The images must be represented as base64 encoded strings on the JS side.
 This isn't ideal for performance or developer ergonomics.
-A better way of handling images is high priority.
+A better way of handling images is high priority.~~

 - **Better animation support**